Education & Research

 The Glenda Powell National Travelling Fellow is selected by the Board.
 The selected individual presents on the AAG Hot topic for the year and visit those three divisions not visited by the Gary Andrews Fellow prior to the Conference.

-This year, AAG is honoured to have Professor Julie Byles as the 2016 GPTF
+AAG was honoured to have Professor Julie Byles as the 2016 GPTF

 Professor Julie Byles B Med PhD FAAHMS is Director of the Research Centre for Gender, Health and Ageing – a Priority Research Centre at the University of Newcastle that includes the World Health Organisation Collaborating Centre for International Longitudinal Studies on Gender, Ageing and Health.
 As a clinical epidemiologist, Professor Byles interests are in risk determination, health assessment, other health care evaluation, and measurement of health outcomes.
 As a Gerontologist and Fellow of the Australian Association of Gerontology, Professor Byles’ research interests in ageing include the role of health services, preventive activities, and treatments in maintaining quality of life for older people, and in determining physical, psychological and social factors associated with optimal physical and mental health of men and women as they age.
 Her work has included health assessment, medications used by older people, sleep disturbance, health effects of alcohol, nutrition screening and interventions, health and retirement, and prevention of falls in residential care.